The-One-Who-Speaks-and-Depicts/corpus_distance/README.md

         }
     }
 ```
+7. In case you are using Docker, do not forget to put your data and configuration file into the repository directory before creating Docker image.

 ## Running the code

 There are two ways of running the code: with prepared Jupyter Notebook, or independently.